latifs/RRAF/README.md

 ### b) Add the App to your Project

-In your project settings click on the web icon to get the projects information we'll use as environment variables in the next step.
+In each of your project settings click on the web icon to get the projects information we'll use as environment variables in the next step.

 ![Environment Variables](./src/img/add-app.png)